evaldasstu/zonalmaps/README.md

 ### Spreadsheet specification

-The simplest possible spreadsheet that could be understood by Zonal Maps would consist of a single sheet named `Data` which would look like this:x
+The simplest possible spreadsheet that could be understood by Zonal Maps would consist of a single sheet named `Data` which would look like this:

 <img src="./public/readme/spreadsheet-screenshot-927427.png" alt="Spreadsheet screenshot" width="175" />